Contravention of Court Orders

 Orders had been in place between a mother and father that ensured the father had contact time with their daughter, known as G, who was born in 1998.

-The mother had breached these orders multiple times by preventing contact between the father and child.
+The mother had repeatedly was found to have done a contravention of court orders breached multiple times by preventing contact between the father and child.

 After one breach she had been required to enter into a bond and had almost immediately breached the bond.